doctorfree/RoonCommandLine/markdown/play_artist.1.md

 play_artist - Play Roon Library Artist

 # SYNOPSIS
-**play_artist** [*ARTIST*]
+**play_artist** [ ARTIST ]

 # DESCRIPTION
-**play_artist** Plays the Roon Library artist named *ARTIST*.
+Plays the Roon Library artist named *ARTIST*.
 If no library artist name matches *ARTIST* exactly, search for Roon Library artist whose name contains the case-sensitive string *ARTIST*.
-If there is a unique match on the search substring then it will play that artist.
-If more than one Roon Library artist name matches the search substring then it will return a list of matching artist names.
+If there is a unique match on the search substring then *play_artist* will play that artist.
+If more than one Roon Library artist name matches the search substring then *play_artist* will return a list of matching artist names.
 To play an artist using the substring search facility, enough of a substring must be supplied to uniquely match a Roon Library artist name.

 # COMMAND LINE OPTIONS
 **ARTIST**